ckan/ckan-docker/README.md

 ### Create an extension

-You can use the paster template in much the same way as a source install, only executing the command inside the CKAN container and setting the mounted `src/` folder as output:
+You can use the ckan [extension](https://docs.ckan.org/en/latest/extensions/tutorial.html#creating-a-new-extension) instructions to create a CKAN extension, only executing the command inside the CKAN container and setting the mounted `src/` folder as output:

     docker-compose -f docker-compose.dev.yml exec ckan-dev /bin/bash -c "ckan generate extension --output-dir /srv/app/src_extensions"

-The new extension will be created in the `src/` folder.
+The new extension files and directories will be created in the `src/` folder.
 You might need to change the owner of its folder to have the appropiate permissions.

 ## CKAN images